William David O'Brien: Priesthood

+Auxiliary Bishop of Chicago

 On February 10, 1934, O'Brien was appointed auxiliary bishop of Chicago and titular bishop of Calynda by Pope Pius XI.
-He received his episcopal consecration on the following April 25 from Cardinal Mundelein, with Bishops Joseph Patrick Lynch and Bernard James Sheil, at Holy Name Cathedral.
-As an auxiliary bishop, he continued to serve as president of the Extension Society and pastor of St. John's Church, both offices which he held until his death.
+He received his episcopal consecration on April 25, 1934, from Cardinal George Mundelein, with Bishops Joseph Patrick Lynch and Bernard James Sheil, at Holy Name Cathedral.

+As an auxiliary bishop, he continued to serve as president of the Extension Society and pastor of St. John's Parish.
+In 1940, during World War II, the Italian Government gave O'Brien the Commander of the Order of the Crown Award.
+O'Brien was named an assistant at the pontifical throne in 1947.